bjin/mpv-prescalers/README.md

 const double min_coherence[quant_coherence - 1];
 ```

-### Prepare
+### Dataset

-High resolution lossless pictures are preferred for training.
-PGM format is
+High resolution lossless pictures are preferred to be used as training dataset.
-used for input.
-You can use Imagemagick convert training materials to ASCII or
+PGM format is used for input.
+You can use Imagemagick convert the dataset to
-binary PGM files.
+ASCII/binary PGM files.

 For `ravu` and `ravu-3x`, ASCII based PGM is used.